ernestbuffington/PHP-Carterfone/README.md

 # PHP-Carterfone
  Created by the members of The 86it Developers Network and has been in development since Jan 1st 2021.
 This is an application used to migrate external applications into PHP-AN602.
 It also takes care of connecting user websites/portals to the 86it Devlopers Network Hub.
-It is used for the automation of federated and NoSQL database updates and initial setups.
+It is used for the automation of federated and NoSQL database updates and setups.

 # What is meant by federated database?